-Alexandra Fognani is the Global Programs Graduate Assistant for Talloires Network.
+Alexandra Fognani is the Member Relations Graduate Assistant for Talloires Network.
 She received her Bachelor of Arts from Tufts University in international relations and peace and justice studies.
 Alexandra is passionately committed to transforming and uplifting underrepresented communities through public service as well as diplomacy and restorative justice.
 She is currently enrolled in the Master of Public Policy at the Harvard Kennedy School of Government.
 She is also a Pickering Foreign Affairs Fellow who aspires to begin her Foreign Service career with the U.S. Department of State in 2022.

 Christina Kaltcheva is the Program Administrator for the Talloires Network.
 She began her position as Program Administrator on 12 April, 2021.
 Before joining the TN, Christina was Administrative Coordinator for Tufts University's Institute of the Environment.
 She holds a Bachelor of Arts in International and Global Studies and Environmental Studies from Brandeis University and is interested in community engagement from an international lens as well as social and environmental sustainability and justice.